 Soderbergh drowns us in a scintillating, snake-stung, malarial yellow for an exploitation-adjacent vibe for the story of Mexican border officers Javier Rodriguez (Benicio del Toro) and Manolo Sanchez (Jacob Vargas) who partner with the DEA to bring down their corrupt boss who works with the cartel that infects all aspects of life on both sides of the border.
 As an austere, hideously formal counterpoint in mood and idiom rather than simply narrative content, the story of ruthless anti-drug judge Robert Wakefield (Michael Douglas) is drenched in a calcified blue, evoking an aggressively frigid ice-box of a life.
 The deliberately unresponsive texture of these scenes, drained of emotional expressivity, embodies Wakefield’s stymied connection to the outside world, his static and internalized refusal to place himself outside of his capitalistic American individualism.
 His worldview is staunch, and Soderbergh’s cinematography effuses this unforgiving quality.
 Exacerbated by his daughter Caroline Wakefield’s (Erika Christensen) drug addiction, the haunting and glacial pace of these sequences is the antithesis of the (admittedly stereotypical) flaring heat of Rodriguez’ story, which radiates its own elegiac mournfulness.

 The third wheel here is a San Diego tale of missed connections and stunted appearances bifurcated into two related parts, one the story of Helena Ayala (Catherine Zeta-Jones), a cartel boss wife who turns to increasingly vindictive and violent measures to maintain her wealth and pampered life status.
 The final peg is the cohabitating San Diego imbroglio DEA agents Montel Gordon (Don Cheadle) and Ray Castro (Luis Guzman) enter into as they attempt to bring down high-profile drug seller Eduardo Ruiz (Miguel Ferrer).
-Shot in a near-fluorescent, highly over-lit color style that focuses us on the externals of appearance and wealth, the San Diego portion of the film invokes not an all-encompassing, soul-seeping mood like the others but a functionary resistance to mood, a lifestyle that is addicted to lacking emotion and denying mood.
+Shot in a near-fluorescent, highly over-lit color style that focuses us on the externals, the San Diego portion of the film invokes not an all-encompassing, soul-seeping mood like the others but a functionary resistance to mood, a lifestyle that is addicted to lacking emotion and denying mood.

 The resultant film is a modern aria, a meditation on a theme more than a narrative proper, culminating in a rattled, addled mosaic of modernistic perspective-prisms about the general aura of life in various mental encasements.
 Despite Soderbergh’s commitment to digital and the aesthetic possibilities of videotape, Traffic is a film bursting with the possibilities of celluloid, whether it be the physically unwell Mexico shot-through with imperfect film grain to the frozen repellent of the Judge’s passionless subzero life to the unapologetic vacillations between them.
 It’s a more vigorous form of the color-coded idiom Soderbergh experimented with in The Limey, but where it was a garnish there, it’s arguably the main ingredient, or at least a full marinade here.
 By the standards of Oscarbait, it’s electric, a best-case scenario.
 In fact, the extremities of the coloring, which are obvious and defiantly un-subtle, only better the film, transforming the cinematography from some secret private trick on Soderbergh’s part to an overwhelming onslaught.
 The style goes beyond story-accompaniment and into a new, transcendent realm of emotion, and the vacillating, never-still tempo and tone of the picture constantly and pointedly undermines itself, creating a self-annihilating film that incessantly contradicts its own built-up arguments and styles and therefore never lets us settle into a rut of meaning or purpose.
 Rather than anointing one narrative as the closing statement on the war on drugs, Traffic cross-pollinates a full gamut of styles and feelings without considering any one the definitive or essential take.